PoisotLab/ms_metaweb_transfer/manuscript.md

-traits) and allows us to impute the missing (latent) trait data for the Canadian species that are not already in the European network; as we are focused on predicting contemporary interactions, we only retained the values for the tips of the three.
+traits) and allows us to impute the missing (latent) trait data for the Canadian species that are not already in the European network; as we are focused on predicting contemporary interactions, we only retained the values for the tips of the tree.
 We assumed that all traits (*i.e.* the feature vectors for the left and right subspaces) were independent, which is a reasonable assumption as every trait/dimension added to the t-SVD has an *additive* effect to the one before it.
 Note that the @Upham2019InfMam tree itself has some uncertainty